Dramarama: 2006–present

 After a 15-year hiatus the band released Color TV on May 1, 2020.

 Post-Dramarama careers

-Original bass player/producer and Dramarama co-founder Chris Carter is currently a disc jockey in Los Angeles, where he hosts America's longest-running Beatles show Breakfast with the Beatles, and the weekly four-hour eclectic program on the satellite radio station Sirius-XM "Chris Carter's British Invasion."
-Carter also produced and wrote the film Mayor of the Sunset Strip, which in 2003 was nominated for Best Documentary by the Independent Spirit Film Awards, and which featured members of Dramarama.
+Original bass player/producer and Dramarama co-founder Chris Carter is currently a disc jockey in Los Angeles, where he hosts America's longest-running Beatles show Breakfast with the Beatles, and the weekly four-hour eclectic program on the satellite radio station Sirius XM "Chris Carter's British Invasion."
+Carter also produced and wrote the film Mayor of the Sunset Strip, which in 2003 was nominated for Best Documentary Feature at the 19th Independent Spirit Awards, and which featured members of Dramarama.
 After Dramarama split in 1994, Carter formed QM Management, for which he manages the pop group The Wondermints, currently touring as Beach Boy Brian Wilson's backing band.